Dovyski/cvui/README.md

 - No external dependencies (except OpenCV).
 - Based on OpenCV drawing primitives only (OpenGL or Qt are not required).
 - Friendly and C-like API (no classes/objects, etc).
+- Easily render components without worrying about their position (using rows/columns).
 - MIT licensed.

 Build